Virtualization-projects/rancher-labs-wiki/Cowpoke-3.2:-Creating-a-new-resource.md

 1. Open ```spring-core-model-context.xml``` ($CATTLE_HOME/cattle-iaas-model/src/main/resources/META-INF/cattle/core-model/spring-core-model-context.xml)
 2. In the ```CoreTypeSet.typeNames``` property, follow the existing convention create a pet with parent of animal.
 3. Apply the lessons learned in [3.1](https://github.com/rancherio/rancher/wiki/Cowpoke-3.1:-Modifying-an-existing-resource) to add the owner field and expose it in the API.

 Get it working?
 Good.
 Able to create a Pet entity via the API UI?
 Great.

 ## TESTS!
 Time to write some tests for our new resources.
 Actually, the time was probably as soon as we created the animal resource, but this is close enough.
+Way back in the first Cowpoke article, we setup the integration tests project in PyCharm.
+Open that back up.

+> We largely rely on ***integration tests***, not unit tests.
+This is a philosophical approach to testing we've taken.
+We find integration tests to be more useful that mocked-out unit tests.
+We define an integration test as a test that executes against the Rancher API and thus requires, at minimum, a running Rancher API server.
+We also have ***validation tests*** which go a step beyond validation tests and might require multiple hosts be setup or specific production-like setups.

+In PyCharm, create a new python file at: ```cattletest/core/test_animal.py```.
+Write a basic CRUD test.
+Take a look at ```test_account.py``` as an example.
+Test creating both an animal and a pet.